 The following data must be reported to the Student and Exchange Visitor Information System (SEVIS).
-You must notify the International Coordinator of any new information and changes.
+You must notify the International Student Advisor of any new information and changes.

 - Change of student address: New address must be reported to SEVIS within 10 days of move.
-You may report a change of address through the UC Merced Portal or at the International Office. - Change of degree level (F-1 students, example: bachelor's to master's to Ph.D.) - Change of major (F-1) or field of study (J-1) - Falling below full-time student status (NOTE: You MUST contact your International Student Advisor BEFORE dropping below full-time) - Completion of program/Graduation before the program end date listed on your Form I-20 or Form DS-2019 - Extension to your program beyond the end date listed on your form I-20 or form DS-2019
+You may report a change of address through the UC Merced Connect student portal. - Change of degree level (F-1 students, example: bachelor's to master's to PhD). - Change of major (F-1) or field of study (J-1). - Falling below full-time student status.
+(NOTE: You MUST contact your International Student Advisor BEFORE dropping below full-time) - Completion of program/graduation before the program end date listed on your form I-20 or form DS-2019. - Extension to your program beyond the end date listed on your form I-20 or form DS-2019.

-REQUIREMENTS FOR TRAVEL OUTSIDE OF THE U.S.
+REQUIREMENTS FOR TRAVEL OUTSIDE OF THE US

-- You must have a valid travel signature on your Form I-20 or DS-2019 prior to travel outside the U.S. Please submit your form in the International Office 2 weeks in advance of your travel. - Visit the Office of International Affairs if you need a new travel signature on your Form I-20 (F-1) or Form DS-2019 (J-1) before you leave.
-The signature is valid for 12 months during your degree program.
-F-1 visa students on approved Optional Practical Training require a travel signature every 6 months. - Verify that the information on your Form I-20 or Form DS-2019 is accurate. - Required documents: Passport (valid at least six months after the date of your return to the U.S.), F-1 or J-1 visa, and, if applicable, your Employment Authorization Document (EAD), and I-94. - Recommended documents: Proof of the current semester's registration at UC Merced and proof of your financial support. - Check your U.S. entry visa to make sure it will be valid the day you return to the United States.
-If you need to apply for a new visa, contact the staff at international@ucmerced.edu to find out what documents you will need to prepare.
-There is always risk involved when you apply for a visa as there is no guarantee that you will be granted one.
+- You must have a valid travel signature on your form I-20 or DS-2019 prior to traveling outside of the US.
+Visit the Office of International Affairs if you need a new travel signature at least two (2) weeks before you leave.
+During your degree program, the signature is valid for 12 months.
+F-1 visa students on approved Optional Practical Training require a travel signature every six (6) months. - Verify that the information on your form I-20 or form DS-2019 is accurate. - Required documents: Passport (valid at least six months after the date of your return to the US), F-1 or J-1 visa, and, if applicable, your Employment Authorization Document (EAD), and I-94. - Recommended documents: Proof of current semester's registration at UC Merced and proof of your financial support. - Check your US entry visa to make sure it will be valid the day you return to the United States.
+If you need to apply for a new visa, review the documents you will need to prepare at https://iss.ucmerced.edu/visarenewal.
+There is always risk involved when applying for a visa: There is no guarantee that your application will be approved.
+Due to increased Administrative Processing (AP), be sure to plan in advance for delays and lengthy AP processing times.